 There are so many amazing and talented people I know.

 Especially among Vietnamese living in Germany.
 One prolific Vietnamese business owner has three Vietnamese restaurants, Royals and Rice and Maison Han.
-The style is really hip, contemporary.
+The style is really hip and contemporary.
 He also owns a Vietnamese coffee roastery.
 His company harvests the beans in Vietnam and import them to Germany.
 A lot of Vietnamese restaurants in Berlin are using their coffee and last I heard that it’ll hit distribution in a big German supermarket chain soon.

 I also have taken a liking for the work of Huy Nguyen at The Dark Gallery in Hanoi.
 They are stockists and distributors for a lot of international darkwear and avant-garde brands.
 You should try to set up a video interview, Huy is passionate and expressive about his work and the brands he’s working with.